dywisor/roverlay/doc/rst/usage.rst

 Try other dependency types
    This declares that the *dependency string* can be resolved by ignoring its dependency type partially.
 This property allows to resolve package dependencies as system dependencies and vice versa.
-   Throughout this guide, such property is indicated by *<preferred dependency type> first*, e.g. *package first*.
+Throughout this document, such property is indicated by *TRY_OTHER* and *<preferred dependency type> first*, e.g. *package first*.

 *Mandatory* and *Option* are mutually exclusive.